MateuszNaKodach/DDD.EventSourcing.Java.Flights/README.md

  - Domain logic is almost pure functional.
 Business Logic is implemented in functions like `(pastEvents, command) -> newEvents` I've used Exceptions instead of monads like Eithers.
 It's easier to deal with it in ValueObjects instead of processing functional pipeline.
 I also used Event Sourcing as persistence mechanism, for faster development witch such functional approach.
 I don't care about storage entities.
+ - More sophisticated solution like PublicEvent / ApplicationEvent instead of DomainEvent (without ValueObjects right now) may be introduced.
+Now same events are used for domain logic / cross-modules communication and for storage.
  - Requirment with no saving applied discount criteria for selected tenant group was very specific.
 I think in most cases such differences may take palce in business logic.
 If then best option would be to enable/disable event handlers based on Tenant group.